-How to select a function and adjust parameters
+► How to select a function and adjust parameters

-MENU 1.
-While the DC terminal is switched off tap the touch area on the main screen.
+1. While the DC terminal is switched off tap the touch area on the main screen.

+2. In the menu tap on the touch area Function Generator and then on the desired function.
+Note: this touch area is locked in R mode (adjustable resistance).

-- 3. Depending on the choice of function there follows a request to which value the function generator is going to be applied: or - 4.
-Adjust the parameters as you desire, like offset, amplitude and frequency for a sine wave, for example. - 5.
-Adjust the overall limits of voltage, current and power, which you can access with touch area
+4. Adjust the parameters as you desire, like offset, amplitude and frequency for a sine wave, for example.

+5. Adjust the overall limits of voltage, current and power, which you can access with touch area